melt-umn/ableC-lvars/README.md

 #### Examples:

++ Re-fix headers and examples with makeLvar etc.
 + Fix tests to match new syntax
 + Increase parallelism in customer example (go through in chunks?)
 + Add frees (check with valgrind)